DylanRothbauer/FunkollectionApp/README.md

 Coming Soon

 ## Work in-progress 🚧
-FunkollectionApp is currently under active development.
+Funkollection is currently under active development.
 While many core features are implemented, there are still several enhancements and improvements planned:

 - **User Profiles**: Adding detailed user profiles with collection statistics and customization options.
 - **Mobile Optimization**: Further optimizing the mobile experience for better performance and usability.